daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |      6       |   Speed limit (70km/h)    |     1.0     |
 |      9       |   Keep right   |     1.0     |

-For the fourth image, the model is confident that this is a Children Crossing sign (probability of 0.034), but the image contains a Double Curve sign.
-The top five soft max probabilities were
+For the fourth image, the model is confident that this is a Children Crossing sign (probability of 0.034), but the image contains instead a Double Curve sign.
+The top five softmax probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|